How Do You Stop Condensation On Air Ducts?

 Final Advice For How To Prevent Condensation On AC Ducts

 Following these DIY tips should help to keep condensation to a minimum.
-However, if you are having an issue with water damage from your air conditioner, you should contact a repair company.
+However, if you’re having an issue with water damage from your air conditioner, you should contact a repair company.

 Letting the problem go could cause further damage to your home and HVAC system.
-If you need help paying for AC repairs or system replacement, a home warranty can help.
+If you need help with AC repairs or want a full system replacement, fill out the form below: